luispdm/chainlink-sdet-project/README.md

 There's a maximum number of rounds allowed stored in the constant `MAX_ROUNDS` at `main_test.go`.

 ## Observations
-- The maximum number of rounds could have been parameterized via config file or env var.
-The creator of this repo forgot to do so 😅.
 - There's no usage of goroutines or thread-safe constructs like `sync.Map` because, after a couple of benchmarks, it's been observed that the optimization brought by the concurrency was poor (and the overhead increased).
 I preferred the simplicity over the speed.
 - I have noticed that the BTC/USD feed and the LINK/USD feed used in this test have 15 nodes.
 However, while testing, only the data of 14 nodes is returned.
 I do not understand why.

+## Possible improvements
+- The maximum number of rounds could have been given via config file or env var.
+The creator of this repo forgot to do so 😅.
+- The table-driven test variables listed [here](##Choices) could be fed via config file too.
+- `loadEnv()` at `config/config.go` loads the env vars via `os.GetEnv("varName")`.
+This is ok when there's a few number parameters.
+With lots of parameters, this method should be refactored.